Robin Hood: Place-name locations

 Within close proximity of Wentbridge reside several notable landmarks relating to Robin Hood.
-One such place-name location occurred in a cartulary deed of 1422 from Monkbretton Priory, which makes direct reference to a landmark named Robin Hood's Stone, which resided upon the eastern side of the Great North Road, a mile south of Barnsdale Bar.
-Dobson and Taylor suggest that on the opposite side of the road once stood Robin Hood's Well, which has since been relocated six miles north-west of Doncaster, on the south-bound side of the Great North Road.
+One such place-name location occurred in a cartulary deed of 1422 from Monkbretton Priory, which makes direct reference to a landmark named Robin Hood's Stone, which resided upon the eastern side of the Great North Road, 1 mi south of Barnsdale Bar.
+Dobson and Taylor suggest that on the opposite side of the road once stood Robin Hood's Well, which has since been relocated 6 mi north-west of Doncaster, on the south-bound side of the Great North Road.
 Over the next three centuries, the name popped up all over the place, such as at Robin Hood's Bay near Whitby in Yorkshire, Robin Hood's Butts in Cumbria, and Robin Hood's Walk at Richmond, Surrey.

 Robin Hood type place-names occurred particularly everywhere except Sherwood.
 The first place-name in Sherwood does not appear until 1700.
 The fact that the earliest Robin Hood type place-names originated in West Yorkshire is deemed to be historically significant because, generally, place-name evidence originates from the locality where legends begin.
 The overall picture from the surviving early ballads and other early references indicate that Robin Hood was based in the Barnsdale area of what is now South Yorkshire, which borders Nottinghamshire.